stefanbringuier/graph-pes/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/jla-gardner/graph-pes).

+## Citing `graph-pes`

+We kindly ask that you cite `graph-pes` in your work if it has been useful to you.
+A manuscript is currently in preparation - in the meantime, please cite the Zenodo DOI found in the [CITATION.cff](CITATION.cff) file.